Karan Johar Reveals Unknown Facts About Kuch Kuch Hota Hai

 Kuch Kuch Hota Hai, starring Shah Rukh Khan, Kajol and Rani Mukerji in the lead, remains an iconic film and recently, celebrated its 21st anniversary.
 In an interview with Film Companion, director Karan Johar unveiled a few lesser-known facts about the film.
 Read on!

-There's A Reason As To Why Kajol Sports Garish Outfits
+There's A Reason Why Kajol Sports Garish Outfits

 The filmmaker told Film Companion, "This is Kajol, who looks like a fruitcake.
 We wanted to make her look over the top and this was our version of over the top.
 I've seen many girls dress like this normally today, but this was considered funny in the '90s."